ubc-library-rc/sentiment-analysis/content/activity.md

 ### Putting it all together

-You can save all of these steps as a script by creating a .py file in a text editor such as nano from the terminal.
+You can save all of these steps in your script file.

+Open it in nano again.

 Input
 {: .label .label-green}
 ~~~
-nano touch myscript.py
+nano myscript.py
 ~~~

 Copy paste the following: